Arccotangent/chaotic-graphics-format/README.md

 These are benchmarks from my own PC.

-`samples/sierpinski-triangle.cgf` - About 5300-5400 iterations/sec.
+`samples/sierpinski-triangle.cgf` - About 5.3-5.6 million iterations/sec.

+Most of the time, my PC gets at least 4.5 million iterations/sec.